kumachan-mis/py-pdf-term/docs/index.rst

     .. container:: column

         XML Layer
-            This layer coverts a PDF file to a XML file containing sentensized texts with styling attributes such as font size, font color and coordinate in the PDF page.
+            This layer converts a PDF file to a XML file containing sentensized texts with styling attributes such as font size, font color and coordinate in the PDF page.
             This layer depends on `pdfminer.six <https://github.com/pdfminer/pdfminer.six>`_.